Lesson video

 It's then heated under a grill or in a microwave.

-The high temperature melts the cheese into its liquid state, and once out of the grill, the temperature is lower so the cheese becomes solid again.
+And once outta the grill, the temperature is lower so the cheese becomes solid again.

-That's a little bit like the candle, except a much yummier example.
+That's a little bit like the candle except a much yummier example.

 Stop and think.

-Everyday examples of materials blank can include butter, chocolate, and candle wax.
+Everyday examples of materials, blank, can include butter, chocolate, and candle wax.

-Is it everyday examples of materials disappearing, melting, growing, or moving?
+Is it everyday examples of materials: disappearing, melting, growing or moving?
 The correct answer here is melting.

 Everyday examples of materials melting can include butter, chocolate, and candle wax.

-Here is Task A.
+Here is task A.

 You need to explore changes between liquid and solid state with candle wax.